-- 1. Courses from accredited colleges and universities - 2.
-Course descriptions and outlines - 3.
-CLEP examinations - 4.
-Advanced Placement examinations - Portfolio documentation, RN-BSN program only.
-Students in the RN-BSN program are required to pay 1/2 the regular tuition for the credit hours of nursing equivalency upon successful completion of the portfolio course. - General Education Block Certifications by accredited Kentucky institutions are recognized.
+- Courses from accredited colleges and universities

+- 2. Course descriptions and outlines

+- 3. CLEP examinations

+- 4. Advanced Placement examinations

+- Portfolio documentation, RN-BSN program only.
+Students in the RN-BSN program will receive 25 college credits from the university after successful completion of the portfolio course. - General Education Block Certifications by accredited Kentucky institutions are recognized. - 7.
 The School of Nursing has a ten year limit on science courses.
-Transfer credit for science courses taken prior to the last 10 years will be evaluated on an individual basis.
+Transfer credit for science courses taken prior to the last 10 years will be evaluated on an individual basis. - 8.
 Other transfer courses are evaluated on an individual basis for currency and equivalency to required courses in the nursing curriculum.
 Science, English, Nutrition, and nursing courses taken at another college or university must have been passed with a grade of "C" or better in order to be transferred into the nursing curriculum.
-Generally only courses equivalent to NURS 395 Pharmacolgy and NURS 388 Pathophysiology can be transferred into the Professional Curriculum (Upper Division).
+Generally only courses equivalent to Pharmacology and Pathophysiology can be transferred into the School of Nursing degree program.